Oct 30, 2019

-To learn more about how to master escape rooms, we spoke to the ultimate experts on how to win an escape room: our Game Guides!
-They’re the ones who greet you when you enter The Escape Game, who talk you through the new escape game, and who steer you in the right direction when you need help with a clue.
+To learn more about the best tips and strategy inside an escape room, we spoke to the ultimate experts: our Game Guides!
+They’re the ones who greet you when you enter The Escape Game, who talk you through the experience, and who steer you in the right direction when you need help with a hint or clue.
 Our Game Guides love escape rooms.
 Like, love escape rooms.
-There’s literally no one on planet Earth who knows as much about how to beat the escape room as our Guides.
+There’s literally no one on planet Earth who knows as much about how to beat them as our Guides.
 That’s why we decided to ask them for advice on how to be good at escape rooms and what the not-so-successful groups have in common!

 When you enter the escape room, you go into sensory overload.
 There are so many clues and props and gadgets to play with.
 To avoid becoming overwhelmed, Max recommends exploring the escape room and yelling out to each other what you find: “Here’s a number lock!”
 “I found some puzzle pieces!”
 “Here’s a key!”
-Compiling a group list lets you share information with everyone to minimize the chances of any miscommunication.
+Share information with everyone to minimize the chances of any miscommunication.

-Our Game Guides suggesting putting all the physical objects you find (keys, jigsaw puzzles, etc.,) in one centralized location so you can easily access all your clues.
+Our Game Guides suggest putting all the physical objects you find in one centralized location inside the room so you can easily access all your clues.
 “It’s easy to forget a clue you haven’t solved yet,” Game Guide Lindsay explains, “because there’s so much in the room.”
-A clue you can’t solve now might become important in determining whether you can escape the game later, so save your team some time by placing the clue in an obvious, conspicuous place.
+A clue you can’t solve now might become important later on in your game, so save your team some time by placing the clue in an obvious, conspicuous place.

-All Game Guides spend hours and hours training to become experts on the escape rooms.
-These are adventure experts and they are on your side while you play.
-They know the answer to every single clue in the game.
-So when you ask for help mid-game, the clue the Game Guide tells you is strategically given to help you at that exact moment in the game; maybe this clue for the escape room will help you solve a puzzle to open up a new section of the room, or maybe you need to crack this puzzle in order to find more clues to get out of the escape room.
+So, you know to ask for a clue when you need it but a clue or hint is no good unless you listen and act upon it.
+All Game Guides spend hours and hours training to become experts on escape rooms.
+These adventure experts are on your side.
+When you ask for help mid-game, the clue the Game Guide tells you is strategically given to help you at that exact moment in the game; maybe this clue will help you solve a puzzle to open up a new section of the room, or maybe you need to crack this puzzle in order to find more clues to get out of the escape room.
 In the end, always trust your Game Guide.